How to filter the items to display in the `archiveParams` loop based on the custom parameter name?

-As an experienced website operations expert, I know that the flexibility of the content management system (CMS) is the key to the website's ability to respond quickly to market changes and optimize the content structure.Auto CMS (AutoCMS) provides us with great convenience with its powerful custom content model function.However, simply defining custom parameters is not enough.
-How to flexibly call and filter these parameters according to actual needs is a practical problem faced by many operators and developers.archiveParamsIn the loop, accurately filter out the content we want to display based on the custom parameter name.
+As an experienced website operations expert, I know that the flexibility of a content management system (CMS) is the key to whether the website can respond quickly to market changes and optimize the structure of content.AnQiCMS (AnQiCMS) offers us great convenience with its powerful custom content model function.However, it is not enough to simply define custom parameters, how to flexibly call and filter these parameters according to actual needs is a practical problem faced by many operators and developers.Today, let's delve deep into how toarchiveParamsIn the loop, accurately filter out the content we want to display based on the name of the custom parameters.

-Understand the custom parameter mechanism of AnQiCMS
+Understand the custom parameter mechanism of AnQiCMS.

-archiveParamsThe core function of the tag
+archiveParamsThe core role of tags

 {% archiveParams params %}